kartgoel/HydraDocumentation/docs/hydraTrain.rst

 Parameters
 ~~~~~~~~~~~

-- ``dataset``: A Pandas DataFrame that represents the rows from which labels need to be removed.
+- ``dataset``: A Pandas DataFrame representing the rows from which labels need to be removed.
-- ``label``: A string that represents the label that needs to be removed from the data set.
+- ``label``: A string representing the label that needs to be removed from the data set.

 -------------------